pgRouting/pgrouting/doc/breadthFirstSearch/pgr_binaryBreadthFirstSearch.rst

     :end-before: return_path_end

-Additional Examples
+Example Data
 -------------------------------------------------------------------------------

+This type of data is used on the examples of this page.

-This algorithm is best applied when trying to answer queries such as the following:
+Edwards-Moore Algorithm is best applied when trying to answer queries such as the following:
 **“Find the path with the minimum number from Source to Destination”**
 Here:
 * *Source* = Source Vertex, *Destination* =  Any arbitrary destination vertex